GaryHilares/Discard-Duel/README.md

 In Windows, you can copy the first part of the command in `./build.sh` into your command prompt or build it manually in other way.

 ## License
-All the code owned in this repository is under the [MIT license](https://github.com/GaryHilares/Discard-Duel/blob/main/LICENSE).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://github.com/GaryHilares/Discard-Duel/blob/main/LICENSE).